Devil's Game (book)

 Devil's Game: How the United States Helped Unleash Fundamentalist Islam is a 2006 book by Robert Dreyfuss, an American investigative journalist.
 It discusses how Western governments supported the growth of Islamic fundamentalism for several purposes.

 Contents

-The book addresses a number of different Middle Eastern interventions made by the West, as outlined below.
+The book addresses a number of different Middle Eastern interventions made by the Western world, as outlined below.

-Islamic Radicalism as a tool against Pro-Soviet Pan-Arabism
+Islamic radicalism as a tool against pro-soviet pan-arabism

 The book discusses how Western governments supported the growth of the Muslim Brotherhood in order to sabotage the efforts of Pro-Soviet Arab Nationalist leaders such as Gamal Abdel Nasser of Egypt.
 The goals of Nasser were to end Western domination and control in the Middle East.
 This was a great threat to Western interests, who used the Muslim Brotherhood to destabilize the Nasser government.